warehouse-13/hammertime/README.md

 ## Hammertime

-A very basic, very untested, very unrefactored, and (likely) very unmaintained CLI tool for interacting with [flintlock](https://github.com/weaveworks/flintlock) servers.
+A very basic CLI tool for interacting with [flintlock](https://github.com/weaveworks/flintlock) servers.

 (Those of you who know your archaic gun mechanisms will understand the name and no doubt find it hilarious.)
 (You are welcome.)